-Regulations such as the Equal Credit Opportunity Act (ECOA) or Fairness in Housing Act may require companies to be able to explain financial decisions and take steps around model risk management.
-Amazon SageMaker Clarify can help flag any potential bias present in the initial data or in the model after training and can also help explain which model features contributed the most to an ML model’s prediction.
+Companies may need to explain certain decisions and take steps around model risk management.
+Amazon SageMaker Clarify can help detect any potential bias present in the initial data or in the model after training and can also help explain which model features contributed the most to an ML model’s prediction.

 Bundesliga Match Facts, powered by AWS, provides a more engaging fan experience during soccer matches for Bundesliga fans around the world.
 With Amazon SageMaker Clarify, the Bundesliga can now interactively explain what some of the key, underlying components are in determining what led the ML model to predict a certain xGoals value.
 Knowing respective feature attributions and explaining outcomes helps in model debugging and increasing confidence in ML algorithms, which results in higher-quality predictions.